Measure the Optimal Use of JDA PMM

 As any retailer knows, one of the keys to success is having a competitive advantage.
 Competitive advantages come in all shapes and forms.
 The spectrum ranges from having a unique product line or marketing strategy, a cost-effective supply chain, solid vendor compliance, or providing price points aimed at gaining and maintaining customer loyalty, while managing slim margins.
 Yet, in order to achieve these advantages, the retailer must also possess the IT infrastructure to optimally support their business.
 If this optimization isn’t achieved, it often creates problems that can adversely affect the business.
-Any merchandising system, be it PMM, MMS, SAP, Island Pacific, Oracle (Retek), etc., requires ongoing maintenance to maintain stability.
+Any merchandising system, be it JDA PMM, MMS, SAP, Island Pacific, Oracle (Retek), etc., requires ongoing maintenance to maintain stability.
 It’s like buying a car.
 If the buyer doesn’t change the oil or rotate the tires, eventually something is bound to go wrong.
-RPE has developed a 5-Point PMM Optimization Model to help users better understand where they can improve the management and use of their powerful, open architecture, highly scaleable system known as PMM.
+RPE has developed a 5-Point JDA PMM Optimization Model to help users better understand where they can improve the management and use of their powerful, open architecture, highly scaleable system known as PMM.

 The RPE 5-Point JDA PMM Optimization Model